Can You Bring a Heating Pad on a Plane? TSA Rules & Airline Policies

 Airline Policies

-For example, American Airlines allows passengers to bring a heating pad on board but does not allow the use of power ports to heat it up.
+For example, American Airlines lets you bring a heating pad on board but doesn't let you use any power to heat it up because they think it poses a fire hazard.

-American Airlines only imposed the ban on the use of heating pads on board in 2021.
+American Airlines only banned heating pads in 2021.

 Domestic vs. International Flights

-If an individual is flying from the United States to an international destination with a U.S. air carrier, such as American Airlines, United, Southwest, Delta, or any other major or regional air carrier, there will be no issue in bringing a heating pad on a plane.
+If you're flying from the United States to an international destination with a U.S. airline like American Airlines, United, or Delta, there should be no problem with bringing a heating pad on a plane.

 FAQs